Official source of information on Morris College’s plans for :

 Morris College Alumni have graduated from the Division of Education and gone on to work at a variety of prestigious companies.

-The Division of Religion, Humanities and Social Sciences offers major degree programs in Christian Education, Criminal Justice, English, English/Secondary Education, History, Liberal Studies, Mass Communications, Pastoral Ministry, Political Science, Sociology, and Social Studies/Secondary Education.
-Students may also choose an undergraduate minor from these areas as well as minors in Criminal Forensic Studies, Gerontology, International Relations, Minority Studies, Music and Psychology.
+The Division of Religion, Humanities, and Social Sciences offers major degree programs in Christian Education, Criminal Forensics, Criminal Justice, English, English/Secondary Education, Liberal Studies, Mass Communications, Pastoral Ministry, Sociology, and Social Studies/Secondary Education.
+Students may also choose an undergraduate minor from these areas as well as minors in Criminal Forensic Studies, Religion, History, Political Science, Gerontology, International Relations, Minority Studies, Music, and Psychology.

 Teacher, Advertising Sales Agent, Technical Writer, Artist, Counseling, Event Organizer, Public Relations Manager, Travel Agent, Genealogist, Journalist, Lawyer, Editor, Museum Worker/Curator, FBI Agent, Interpreter and /or Translator, Human Resources Specialist, Linguist, Foreign Correspondent, Accountancy, Advertising/Marketing, Banking And Insurance, Business Management, Economics, Local Government, Management Consultancy, Market Research, Media, Politics, Psychology, Retail And Sales, Teaching And Lecturing, Tourism, Town Planning